julia-smith/data-viz-for-all/Pre-Production Checklist/README.md

 * In the above example, data embedded in the map is available both by hovering over a county *and* by using the select box to pick a county.
 This accomplishes two things:
  * It makes the data accessible via keyboard.
  * It allows geographicaly small counties (like San Francisco County) to be more easily selected on mobile devices.
 * The tricky part is keeping the two selection mechanisms (the map and the select box) in sync.
+Here are the functions that operate the select box:

         function countySelect(){
 		  var select = document.getElementById("cir-map-select");